ikerreyes/sphinx/source/intro.rst

 and
 http://ericholscher.com/blog/2016/mar/15/dont-use-markdown-for-technical-docs/

-**Markdown** is designed for the web and you can write HTML is the markup syntax is not enough.
+**Markdown** is designed for the web and you can write HTML if the markup syntax is not enough.
 Said that, it also has some issues.
 The main one is probably the *lack of a standard*.
 There are many different `"flavours" <https://github.com/commonmark/CommonMark/wiki/Markdown-Flavors>`_ incompatible between them.